Mercedes-Benz Vans: Key to Viano

 • Put the idea into the buyer’s workflow.
 A real letter in a real office beats another brochure.

-• Design for “desk gravity”.
-If it looks like it belongs in the process, it is harder to dismiss.
+• Design for desk gravity.
+That means making the asset look like it belongs in the buyer’s everyday workflow, which makes it harder to dismiss.

 A few fast answers before you act